mikeapp/mcp-iiif-images/README.md

 # MCP IIIF Images Server

 A Model Context Protocol (MCP) server for working with IIIF (International Image Interoperability Framework) manifests and images.
-See https://youtu.be/7Wt66yg11n0 for a demonstration.
+See [this video](https://youtu.be/vsVKQWhAFBg) for a demonstration.

 ## Features